VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 What is bag of words?
 How we can use it for text classification?
+The bag-of-words model is a simplifying representation used in natural language processing and information retrieval.
+In this model, a text is represented as the bag of its words, disregarding grammar and even word order but keeping multiplicity.
+The bag-of-words model has also been used for computer vision.
+The bag-of-words model is commonly used in methods of document classification where the (frequency of) occurrence of each word is used as a feature for training a classifier.
+An early reference to "bag of words" in a linguistic context can be found in Zellig Harris's 1954 article on Distributional Structure.

 What are the advantages and disadvantages of bag of words?
+Advantages:
+Very simple to understand and implement.
+Disadvantages:
+Bag of words leads to a high dimensional feature vector due to large size of Vocabulary, V.
+Bag of words doesn’t leverage co-occurrence statistics between words.
+In other words, it assumes all words are independent of each other.
+It leads to a highly sparse vectors as there is nonzero value in dimensions corresponding to words that occur in the sentence.

 What are N-grams?
 How can we use them?